Financial chart showing energy savings with euro coins on a desk

 Let’s be honest.
 There are situations where installing solar is not the best option:

 If in doubt, use our solar calculator with real PVGIS data for your specific municipality — it’s the fastest way to know if it’s right for you.
+For raw price ranges by area, our town-by-town Costa del Sol price comparison is a useful cross-check.

 The factor almost no one mentions: future electricity prices